 Helpful Hints for Parents:

-- Practicing is a very difficult and lonely occupation and younger children thrive on company.
-Take an active interest by sitting with your child, listening and commenting.
-This will give your child an audience and will help develop his/her confidence.
+Be a cheerleader!
+Practicing is a lonely occupation and younger children thrive on company.
+Take an active interest by listening and encouraging.

 Encourage in house performances.
 Have a sing along with the family, or when the grandparents come over.

 Let your child see you practice something you want to get better at.